Hadronic scattering in (1+1)D SU(2) lattice gauge theory from tensor networks: Numerical results

 \section{Numerical results}

 In this section, we present the numerical results for the simulation of scattering in the SU(2) lattice model using MPS.
 Following the above discussion, we divide our results into different baryon number sectors, $B=0,1,2$.
-For all the simulations, we use the same width $\sigma=4$ for the initial wavepackets.
+The simulation parameters for both the state preparation and real-time simulation are explicitly given in Section 3.